What if I’m happy with my settlement agreement amount?

 Even if you are happy with the offer the agreement can still be changed to your benefit

-Seek an experience lawyer to ensure you get the best out of your agreement
+Seek an experienced lawyer to ensure you get the best out of your agreement

 Who is a ‘sign-only’ service for?